 I recall a friend who worked at MOOG MUSIC here in Buffalo, NY, dropped off a Modular Synth to check out for a few days.
 At some point one evening I fired up this synth.
 I began by turning on the Tape player to record/archive.
 Then coaxing a sound from the MOOG and an ARP AXXE (no presents), Noise evolves to tone, Random Wave Generator turned into a sequence and then with a few ADSR tweaks a tone is tamed, from which I played a melody and out came an idea.
 And (as from this example) that's how the Song "Nothing at the Moment" materialized,

-So when one starts with noise, creates a Sound and then have a Song come from that evolutionary process, to me has always been and will always remain.....curious."
+So when one starts with noise, generates it into a Sound and then have a Song emanate from that evolutionary process, to me has always been and will always remain.....curious."